-Another benefit to co-branding, is that it could help the mind of your audience do just that—by creating mental shortcuts that'll help them derive a conclusion about your brand—simply by its association with another brand.
+Another benefit of co-branding is that it could help the your audience save calories in their brain by creating mental shortcuts that'll help them derive a positive perception about your brand—simply by its association with another brand.

 For example, American football is the #1 sport in North America.
 And the NFL is the premiere league for American football.
 Many adult football fans like to enjoy a beer or two while they watch an NFL game.
 Bud Light is an NFL sponsor as well as the official beer of the NFL.
 So, whenever Jill is watching her favorite NFL team on television—she’s almost certain to see the words Bud Light come across her screen.

-Subconsciously, whenever Jill decides that she wants to enjoy a beer while watching her favorite NFL team on television—to avoid evaluative thinking—her mind is automatically triggered to associate Bud Light as the first beer option.
+Subconsciously, whenever Jill decides that she wants to enjoy a beer while watching her favorite NFL team on television—to avoid evaluative thinking—her mind instantly associates Bud Light as being her first beer option.

 By co-branding, the partnership between the NFL and Bud Light has been great for both brands.
 The NFL gets a partner that represents the image of its average consumer (as well as the sponsorship dollars that comes along with it).
 And Bud Light gets to align itself with America’s most popular sports league—which has helped the brand hold on to its title as the top-selling beer in America.

-As Miller stated, “Essentially, the customer batches their thinking, which means they’re thinking in chunks rather than details.
+As Miller says, “Essentially, the customer batches their thinking, which means they’re thinking in chunks rather than details.
 Commonality, whether taste in music, or shared values, is a powerful marketing tool.”

 It creates an unfair advantage

-It would be hard enough for you just to compete with one of those artists as a solo act—but to have to compete against both acts coming together for the first time to release a joint album—it would put your album at a total disadvantage as far as sales and publicity is concerned.
-Due to the odds that the media, and fans of your genre would be so focused on the supergroup—your project would probably become an afterthought because of theirs.
+It would be hard enough for you just to compete with one of those artists as a solo act; but to have to compete against both acts coming together for the first time to release a joint album—would put your album at a total disadvantage as far as sales and publicity is concerned, due to the odds that the media, and fans of your genre—would be so focused on the supergroup—your project would likely become an afterthought in the genre.

-Now that you know the benefits of co-branding.
-It would be remiss not to warn you of the potential problems that could also come along with co-branding—if it’s not done correctly.
+Now that you know some of the benefits of co-branding.
+I'd be remiss not to warn you of the potential problems that could also come along with co-branding—if it’s not done correctly.

-If you do decide to engage in co-branding—be sure to approach the venture with the mindset that it must be in the best interest of your brand first!
-Which means that any brand you choose to align yours with, should make for a sensical partnership—for your brand.
+If you do decide to engage in co-branding, be sure to approach the venture with the mindset that it must be in the best interest of your brand first!
+Which means any brand you choose to align with yours, should make for a sensical partnership—for your brand.

-Of course, you’d want the partnership to be mutually beneficial—but your first responsibility is to your brand.
-If a potential partner’s brand values and image doesn’t align with yours, and doesn’t make your brand look more favorable to your ideal audience—it’s not an opportunity worth the risk of even entertaining.
+Of course, you’d want the partnership to be mutually beneficial.
+But your first responsibility is to your brand.
+If a potential partner’s brand values and image doesn’t align with yours, and doesn’t make your brand look more favorable to your target audience—it’s not an opportunity worth the risk of even entertaining.

 Also, when contemplating on the possibility of co-branding—be certain that your brand isn’t positioned to be perceived as the follower in the partnership.
-The co-brand should aim for your brand to come out looking like a leader in its category—instead of being perceived as the Luigi to your partner’s Mario (Google Super Mario Bros. if you’re too young for that reference).
+The co-brand should always be aimed towards your brand coming out looking like a leader in its category—instead of being perceived as the Luigi to your partner’s Mario (Google Super Mario Bros. if you’re too young to catch that reference).